nopBlink/nopBlink/README.md

 ### Hello there 👋

 As an On-Chain Data Analyst and Research Analyst, I collect, analyze, and interpret data on the blockchain network.
-I use advanced tools to evaluate transactions and trends, providing critical insights on blockchain projects.
 I research new technologies and emerging trends to develop strategies for adoption and growth.
 My goal is to combine on-chain data analysis with in-depth research to support strategic decisions and identify investment opportunities in the blockchain ecosystem.

 ### Featured Testnet/Mainnet Participations